tluijken/tluijken.github.io/_posts/2023-06-13-aks-cluster-with-agic-and-waf-using-terraform.md

 struggled to take concrete actions.
 In this blog post, I will share my findings and experiences, aiming to assist those who may be facing similar hurdles.

+All source code can be found in my [GitHub Repository](https://github.com/tluijken/terraform_aks_example).

 ## Struggles in Setting Up a Firewall for a Kubernetes Cluster

 In my initial attempt to set up a firewall for my Kubernetes cluster, I followed